xuri/excelize-doc/en/cell.md

 func (f *File) GetCellValue(sheet, axis string, opts ...Options) (string, error)
 ```

 The value of the cell is retrieved according to the given worksheet and cell coordinates, and the return value is converted to the `string` type.
+This function is concurrency safe.
 If the cell format can be applied to the value of a cell, the applied value will be returned, otherwise the original value will be returned.
 All cells' values will be the same in a merged range.

 ## Get cell type {#GetCellType}